rmj1001/webdev-tutorials/01 - html/01-intro/03-textFundamentals/notes.md

 <p>This is a paragraph.</p>
 ```

 There are six heading elements.
-Each element represents a
-different level of content inthe document. `<h1>` is the main heading,
+Each element represents a different level of content in the document. `<h1>` is the main heading,
 `<h2>` is subheadings, `<h3>` is sub-subheading, etc.

 ## Why Structure is Necessary